aemysites/aemydocs/tutorial.md

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 59 41" src="https://github.com/user-attachments/assets/e1aa1e5a-63e3-4fde-a048-069dada4809d" />

 **Note**:
-- Repeat Step 6 for the rest of the blocks in the `index.docx` page.
+- Repeat Step 6 for the rest of the blocks in the `index` page.
 - While you can style distinct blocks parallelly, don't style variants of the same block at the same time. e.g `Columns (columns30)` and `Columns (columns40)`

 **Reference**: [Style block command details](aemy-prompts.md#style-block)